Written by Marielle G.

 A large number of organizations are turning away from the plain old telephone service (POTS), also known as the public switched telephone network (PSTN), because of the several benefits VoIP brings.
 In a VoIP phone system, voice signals are converted into digital data packets, which are then sent via the internet through a router to the recipient.

 In the context of VoIP calls, this refers to any sort of communication that is carried out via the internet, such as text messages, emails, or chat sessions.
-Virtual private branch exchange (VPBX) systems with multiple phone lines can provide all of the features traditional PBX systems with multiple phone lines do, such as voicemail, call forwarding, call waiting, caller ID, conference calling, and more but with a lower price tag.
+Virtual private branch exchange (VPBX) systems with multiple phone lines can provide all of the features traditional PBX systems with multiple phone lines do, such as voicemail, call forwarding, call waiting, caller ID, and conference calling, and more but with a lower price tag.

 Read up on the Best Multi-Line Phone System For Small Businesses in 2021